C0rvus/iAMA_Reddit_Bachelor/README.md

 >	"body"		=		The text of the comment

+>	"created_utc"=		The timestamp when that comment has been created (timestamp is in unix epoch formatation)

 >	"name"		=		The id of the thread within the hierarchy [i.e. t1_c09vabt]

 >	"parent_id"	=		The id to which that comment relates to in the hierarchy [i.e. t3_8nron]